 Other hot water heater buying guides might recommend a tankless water heater from the get-go.
 However, we’re here to tell you that tankless heaters are not for everyone.

-For example, if your household uses a lot of hot water, a tankless heater is likely not for you.
-As well, if you live in a climate that is cold most of the year, a tankless water heater is not the best option.
+For example, if you live in a climate that is cold most of the year, a tankless water heater is likely not for you.
 The biggest downfall of a tankless heater, however, is that it costs significantly more to purchase and install.
-In fact, a tankless heater can cost up to three times as much as a traditional hot water tank.
+In fact, a tankless heater can cost up to three times as much as a traditional hot water tank (when comparing a low-quality traditional tank with the newest tankless unit).
 As well, cold temperatures (like that during an Edmonton winter) can be hard on tankless heaters.
+These drawbacks shouldn’t be overlooked by a hot water tank buying guide.

 If a tankless heater is right for you, it can have many benefits over traditional hot water tanks, including: